-A bond mutual fund invests in debt instruments issued by governments and/or corporations.
-Most of these funds are designed to provide interest income for shareholders in the form of dividends that represent the total interest payments made by all bonds in the fund’s portfolio.
+A bond mutual fund usually invests in debt instruments issued by governments and/or corporations.
+Typically, most of these funds are designed to provide interest income to your portfolio in the form of dividends.
+These dividends represent the total interest payments made by all bonds in the fund’s portfolio.

-Unlike the individual bonds within a bond fund, the fund itself never matures or gets called by the issuer.
-The fund manager keeps the fund going by adding new bonds to the portfolio as old ones mature or are sold.
-As a result, you cannot be certain exactly how much you’ll receive if and when you decide to sell your fund shares; the amount could be higher or lower than your original investment.
-That’s particularly true if a fund is facing a large number of investor redemptions, which can cause a fund to have to sell bonds even though the manager would prefer not to.
+Unlike the individual bonds within a bond fund, the fund itself is not structured to mature or be called by the issuer.
+Bond mutual funds have a fund manager, who keeps the fund going by adding new bonds to the portfolio as old ones mature or are sold.
+Because of this, you can’t be certain exactly how much you’ll receive if and when you decide to sell your fund shares — the amount could be higher or lower than your original investment.
+And that’s particularly true if a fund is facing a large number of investor redemptions, which can cause a fund to have to sell bonds even in instances where the manager might prefer not to.

-Default risk is generally less with a bond fund than with an individual bond because the risk is spread among a large number of bonds.
-Though diversification alone cannot guarantee a profit or ensure against a loss, if the issuer of one bond in a particular fund defaults, a fund investor would not lose his or her entire investment, as can happen with individual bonds.
+Default risk is generally less with a bond fund than with an individual bond, because the risk is spread among a large number of bonds.
+Though diversification alone cannot guarantee a profit or ensure against a loss, if the issuer of one bond in a particular fund were to default, you wouldn’t lose your entire investment, which can happen with individual bonds.

-Changes in interest rates also can affect the value of a bond fund, even one that includes only bonds with stellar credit ratings.
-When interest rates and bond yields rise, the value of a bond fund is likely to drop, because bond prices move in the opposite direction from yields.
-However, a fund manager may be able to offset the impact by altering a fund’s duration (a gauge of the average length of time interest payments will be made on the bonds it contains).
+Changing interest rates can also affect the value of a bond fund — even one that only includes bonds with stellar credit ratings.
+When interest rates and bond yields rise, the value of a bond fund is likely to drop.
+That’s because bond prices move in the opposite direction from yields.
+But a fund manager may be able to offset the impact by altering a fund’s duration (a gauge of the average length of time interest payments will be made on the bonds it contains).
 For example, if interest rates are rising, a fund manager might decrease the fund’s duration because higher rates would typically have less impact on the value of shorter-term bonds than on those with longer maturities.